-There are no employment agreements currently in effect for Blake C. Goldring, Judy G. Goldring or Jenny Quinn.
-If a change of control of the Company had occurred on November 30, 2023 and if Mr. Goldring's, Ms. Goldring's and Ms. Quinn's stock options and RSUs had not been replaced with comparable awards, their previously unvested awards would have vested, resulting in an incremental value of \$630,476 for Mr. Goldring, \$504,383 for Ms. Goldring and \$163,575 for Ms. Quinn.
+There are no employment agreements currently in effect for Blake C. Goldring and Judy G. Goldring.
+If a change of control of the Company had occurred on November 30, 2024 and if Mr. Goldring's and Ms. Goldring's RSUs had not been replaced with comparable awards, their previously unvested awards would have vested, resulting in an incremental value of \$847,114 for Mr. Goldring and \$703,116 for Ms. Goldring.